needsone/needsone/README.md

 - 👋 Hi, I’m @needsone
 - 👀 I’m interested in Open source technologies
-- 🌱 I’m currently learning NFT technologies
+- 🌱 I’m currently work on bots over Mistral AI
 - 💞️ I’m looking to collaborate on opensource technologies related to data privacy and portability
 - 📫 How to reach me use ma mail : louis@needs.one